Dale Abbey (ruin): Estates

 The inventory makes clear that Francis Pole of Radbourne, Derbyshire had taken over the estates of Dale Abbey on 23 October 1538, the day before he failed to pay in full for the contents he had selected.
 A record of 1540 mentions the granges of Ockbrook and South-house (Sothome), two other granges, a coal mine in Stanley Field, a water mill and tanhouse (presumably a tannery) in Dale and pasture in Dale and Ilkeston: useful pieces of information about the abbey possessions, but not a full account.
-As Pole was leasing the land from the Crown, dealings began in the reversions when Alice Bromley, a London widow, invested £265 18s.
-4d. in the reversions and rents for 21 years of various properties in Dale and Stanley in December 1542.
-Such dealings could undermine the value of the estates and enmesh them in unwelcome legal complexities.
+As Pole was leasing the land from the Crown, dealings began in the reversions when Alice Bromley, a London widow, invested £265 in the reversions and rents for 21 years of various properties in Dale and Stanley in December 1542.
+Such dealings could undermine the value of the estates and enmesh them in legal complexities.

 Pole simplified matters in February 1544 by converting his leasehold tenure to a grant in fee For this he paid £489 0s.
 10d., although this also covered some lands in Yorkshire previously held by Wykeham Priory and the Knights Hospitaller.
 This must have been part of a plan to sell at a profit, as Pole and Katharine, his wife, obtained licences to alienate both groups of estates only a few days later, on 22 February.
 The Yorkshire land went to Richard and Ellen Hutchinson, Yorkshire gentry already resident in Wykeham, but the much larger portfolio of Derbyshire estates were sold to John Porte, his uncle.